 After chilling on the sand, head for a stroll around the historic Art Deco District and stop for a cheeky cocktail along the way.
 It’s a totally vibrant area that’s incredible to soak up!

-Well-known by visitors in the US, Pensacola is a little less known by international visitors that head over to Florida.
+Well-known by visitors in the US, Pensacola is a little less known by international visitors who head over to Florida.
 This means it can be quieter than some of the other popular spots in Florida, especially when country-specific holidays mean more people travel.

 Although a little more retro, Pensacola is a charming spot that’s well worth a little love and visit.
 We loved the shoreline at Pensacola Beach Park and it’s totally pristine.